dadooda/ori/README_RI_CORE.md

 ### 1.8.x ###

-If installed with `make install` by default, `ri` documentation will be generated in an outdated format, which is no longer supported.
+If installed with `make install` by default, RI documentation will be generated in an outdated format, which is no longer supported.
 Please follow these steps to generate the documentation correctly.

 Unpack source: